Shasta (deity)

 Shasta (IAST Śāstā) is a Hindu deity, described as the son of the deities Shiva and Mohini, Vishnu's female avatar.
 In South India, he is identified with the Ayyanar, Nattarayan or Sattan in Tamil Nadu, as Ayyanayake in Sinhala and the Ayyappan in Kerala.
 His principal function is to act as a kuladevata of a given clan, as well as act as a guardian of a village's boundaries.

-Significance
+Origins

+According to Hindu mythology, Shasta is the son of Shiva and Vishnu, the latter in his female avatar as Mohini.
+Because of his divine parentage, he holds a high status in the Hindu pantheon, though his roles often overlap with localized and folk traditions.

 Shasta is a generic term that means "Teacher, Guide, Lord, Ruler" in Sanskrit.
 In South India, a number of deities are associated with Shasta.
 The Tamil song Shasta Varavu states that there are eight important incarnations and forms of Shasta.
 This is also present in the agamic work Dyana Ratnavali.
 The Ashta-Shasta (eight Shastas) are Aadhi Maha Shasta, Dharma Shasta (Ayyappan), Gnana Shasta, Kalyana Varadha Shasta, Sammohana Shasta, Santhana Prapti Shasta, Veda Shasta and Veera Shasta.
 Brahma Shasta is another term associated with Kartikeya.

+Functions and Roles

+Shasta serves several distinct religious and social functions.
+His principal function is often the protection of territory and boundaries.
+For example, in some Tamil villages, his temple is situated outside the main habitation area to guard the village limits.

+He serves as a clan deity (kuladevata), offering protection to specific kin groups.
+Despite his status as a great god, his tole is often viewed as near-equivalent to Ayyanar, a prominent village deity in northern Tamil Nadu.
+In the hierarchy of village deities, Shasta is considered superior to and rules over subordinate guardian deities, such as Madan or Karuppan, who often stand guard at his temple sites.

+Worship

+In the Kerala style of Hindu temple architecture, Shasta is associated with a specific and unique form of the srikovil (inner sanctum).
+Some srikovils dedicated to Shasta (and the goddess Kali) feature a central altar and image that are entirely exposed to the sky, lacking a traditional roof.
+Unlike many other Hindu temples, these open-air srikovils are typically not fronted by mandapas (pillared halls).
+This architectural style is thought to relate to ancient conceptualization where he deity and nature are viewed as inseparable.

+Regional Significance

+While Shasta is a celestial deity with general powers, his worship is often highly localized.